 If you really want to get in control of your Hive Home, voice assistant control is the best way to get started.
 Hive is compatible with both Alexa and Google Assistant.

-Once you’ve installed the skill and then linked your two accounts, then you’re good to go.
-Here’s a list of skills below.
+Once you’ve installed the skill and linked your two accounts, then you’re good to go.
+Here’s a list of skills:

 Hive Active Thermostat